Is your ibotta account locked? Do you have cash in ibotta that you can’t withdraw?

 If you are an ibotta user that suddenly can’t access the app, your ibotta account is locked or worse, can’t withdraw your cash, here are 4 things to do to unlock the app.

 2 You can also try to reset the app.
-Sometimes when there are updates, the app gets stuck, and you can’t access it.
-To reset the app, try uninstalling the app, take the battery out, and then reinstalling ibotta again.
+Sometimes when there are updates and the app gets stuck, and you can’t access it.
+To reset the app try uninstalling it, then take the battery out, and reinstall ibotta again.

-3 Try signing up again.
-In other words, do the steps as though you are creating a new account, but use the same email, not a new one.
+3 Try signing up again but in a different way… In other words, do the steps as though you are creating a new account, but use the same email, not a new one.
 By using the same email, ibotta may recognize that the account already exists and you’re able to access your account.

 4 Sign in on a PC rather than the phone.
 PCs have different functionalities than cellphones, and you can also see more information about a website on a PC than a cellphone.
 A website on cellphone doesn’t look the same as on a PC.
 Signing in through a PC may trigger account recognition.
 Worth a try to see if you can log into ibotta.

-I suggest to withdraw your cash as soon as you meet the minimum amount required to withdraw your cash.
+I suggest to withdraw your cash as soon as you meet the minimum amount required to withdraw.
 Currently you need a minimum of $20.
-There are 3 ways to withdraw your ibotta cash: gift card, Venmo or Paypal.
-Redeeming your cash for gift cards allows you to lower your out of pocket expenses in other purchases including ibotta deals, making this a smart option.
-What do you do with the cash after transferring to Paypal or Venmo?
+There are 2 ways to withdraw your ibotta cash.
+Keeping it in ibotta doesn’t earn any cash or save you money.

 This video shows what to do and also reasons why ibotta locks you out:

 Saving with TaLis is a reader supported site and earns a small commission when you click on affiliate links.
 Please read my full disclosure HERE.
 Thank you.